Elective Opportunities

 Clinical Clerkship in Bone Marrow Transplantation

-The principles and practice of bone marrow transplantation (BMT) will be stressed.
-Students will work on the inpatient BMT Unit of the Oncology Center and participate in the daily activities of the service including rounds, lectures, seminars, and informal discussions.
+The principles and practices of bone marrow transplantation (BMT) will be stressed.
+Students will work in the inpatient BMT Unit of the Oncology Center and participate in the daily activities of the service including rounds, lectures, seminars, and informal discussions.
 Under supervision, the student will follow the clinical course of selected inpatients including follow-up marrow graft recipients in the BMT Outpatient Clinic.
 The student will have the opportunity to become acquainted with the allied disciplines and procedures that relate to clinical BMT, including histocompatibility testing, marrow collection ("harvesting"), and ex vivo marrow processing.
 A syllabus of pertinent literature will be provided.
 The student will also be encouraged to conduct and present a BMT-related research/literature review project.
 Availability/Duration: All year; ½ quarter; visiting medical students must follow JHUSOM quarter dates Prerequisite(s): Core Clerkship in Medicine or Pediatrics

 Advanced Clinical Clerkship in Oncology